PACKAGE LEAFLET: INFORMATION FOR THE USER

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Loitin
+Talk to your doctor or pharmacist before you start taking Loitin

 Severe skin reactions, including drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported in relation to Loitin treatment.
 Stop taking Loitin and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.